mdavidson9/docs.balsamiq.com/content/cloud/projects.md

 ## Cloning, Downloading, and Deleting Projects

 From your projects homepage, you can Clone, Download, or Delete projects (depending on your [permissions](../people/)).
-You'll find the options for this on the bottom right corner of the project's card (or the far right, if viewing as a list).
+You'll find these options on the top-right corner of the project's card (or the far right, if viewing as a list).

 ![](//media.balsamiq.com/img/support/docs/cloud/project-actions.png)